For IRB Members

 What if I am assigned to review meeting minutes?

 As an IRB member, you may be assigned to review meeting minutes at a future meeting.
 Please review Reviewing IRB Meeting Minutes in ARROW for assistance.
 You will need to log-in to ARROW and complete the Minutes review entry in ARROW.
 If you had no changes for the minutes after you reviewed them, question 1.1 can be answered "NO".
 If the minutes can be ratified by the IRB at the upcoming meeting, question 1.2 can be answered "YES".
 If you do have revisions, there is a section for you to enter them and Question 1.1 and 1.2 should be answered differently, if applicable.
-If you have questions about reviewing meeting minutes, please contact the IRB Member Liaison, Emily Jenner.
+If you have questions about reviewing meeting minutes, please contact the IRB Member Liaisons, Jackie Lee or Jessica Johnson.
 Return to top

 IRB Member Responsibilities